Cars 2: The Video Game

 Cars 2 (also known as Cars 2: The Video Game) is a 2011 racing game based on the 2011 film of the same name.
-It is the sixth video game in the Cars franchise.
-Originally announced at E3 2011, the game was released by Disney Interactive Studios on all major platforms in North America on June 21, 2011, and in Australia two days later.
+It is the sixth video game in the Cars franchise, following Cars Race-O-Rama (2009).
+Originally announced at E3 2011, the game was released by Disney Interactive Studios on all major platforms in North America on June 21, 2011, three days before the film itself released nationwide and internationally, and in Australia two days later.
 The game was released in Europe on July 22, 2011.
 Versions for the Nintendo 3DS and PlayStation Portable were released later that year on November 1 and November 11, respectively.
 The game features an array of Cars characters competing in spy adventures, as well as racing.
-The game received mixed reviews from critics.
+The game received positive reviews from critics.

 Gameplay

 Cars 2 features most of the characters from its film counterpart such as Francesco Bernoulli and Max Schnell as seen above, with additional characters from both films available for the PlayStation 3 and Xbox 360 via downloadable content.

 Cars 2 is a third-person racing game.
 Players have the choice of 25 different characters and train to become world-class spies.
 As part of training, players participate in missions using high-tech gadgets, for example, to avoid enemies or slow them down.
+Unlike the first game, free roam mode does not return.

 The game has three types of trophies: bronze, silver, and gold.
 Points are awarded at different values depending on what type of vehicle class players use.
 The game characters are divided into three weight-classes: heavy, medium, and light.
 Players can unlock new cars, tracks, and missions by collecting emblems.
 Drop-in/drop-out multiplayer modes support up to four players simultaneously.